 Within the Mathematics curriculum, children will be taught a range of skills, including: mental and written strategies for solving problems, number patterns, addition and subtraction, multiplication and times tables, division, shape, measure (time, length, weight and capacity) and data handling.
 Children will have a variety of opportunities to apply their reasoning and fluency within mathematics through a range of practical and problem solving activities.
 They will also be learning how to apply their mental skills in arithmetic.

 We will be studying some exciting topics this year:

 Please ensure that all PE kit and clothing is named, especially when replacing any items mid-year.

-PE Lessons take place on Wednesdays and Thursdays.
+PE Lessons take place on Monday, Tuesdays and 'Fit Friday' on Friday!.

 Tracksuit bottoms may be worn for outdoor lessons (in the winter months).

 Please ensure your child’s plimsolls fit properly so that they are able to run in them.